 Comfort Inn and Suites (Hotel in St. Augustine)

 Saturday December 6th: 14th Annual Corvette Toy Run

 While not actually a parade, the Toy Run is an activity that our club supports.
 Please bring an unwrapped toy or gift certificate and non-perishable food items to benefit the Disadvantaged Children and Seniors of Brevard.
-More details about meeting place to be made available as we get closer to the date.
 Download the flyer here.

 The Corvette Caravan was a blast!

 We left Wednesday August 27th from the I-95 Holiday Inn and met the Caravan as it headed north, at the Okahumpka Service plaza.
 From there we continued on to Kennesaw Georgia and from there to Cave City.
 We arrived on Thursday, but decided to wait until Friday to go in to the Museum because of the number of people and Corvettes there.
 We did get the chance to do the the Corvette Plant Tour, which was very good!

 Although we did have a great time, we can't ignore the fact that some hotels in the area chose to double, and in some instances triple their rates with their most rundown and dirty properties.
 I don't have a problem with higher rates during special events, within some bounds of decency, but some of the hotels around the area just jacked up their prices and provided very bad service on lower quality rooms.
 Our hotel in Cave City, the Econolodge, wasn't really a bargain.
 Just ask Pete, who we now call "Pete the Cricket Slayer" as he had to dissemble the A/C in the middle of the night because the unwanted visitors choir.